VonNeumannDao/NpDao/README.md

 Before you can install and use Sardines are Good, you'll need to install the DFX and Azle library on your machine.
 See the [Azle installation documentation](https://demergent-labs.github.io/azle/installation.html) for instructions.

 ## Installation

-To install My Project, follow these steps:
+To install Sardines are Good, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.